mplodowski/backupmanager-plugin-public/UPGRADE.md

 <a name="upgrade-3.0.0"></a>
 ## Upgrading To 3.0.0

-Main dependency `spatie/laravel-backup` was updated to newest version.
-From now on plugin requires PHP >= 7.1.
+Main dependency spatie/laravel-backup was updated to 5.6.4 version.